Polyhedra

 Made by Naomi Janches.

-The two rectifications and their duals share all the properties of the convex rectifications and their duals above: The central symmetry of the Rectangular vertex figures implies (again) that these polyhedra have equatorial polygons.
+The two rectifications and their duals share all the properties of the convex rectifications and their duals above: The central symmetry of the Rectangular vertex figures implies (again) that these rectifications have equatorial polygons.
 For the Dodecadodecahedron, this is the Hexagon; for the Great icosidodecahedron, this is the Decagram.
-These equatorial polygons are useful for calculating the metric properties of these polyhedra.
+The metric properties of these equatorial polygons are, again, useful for calculating the metric properties of these polyhedra.
 The equatorial Hexagon of the Dodecadodecahedron implies that, like the Cuboctahedron above, it is radially equilateral!
-The equatorial Decagram of the Great icosidodecahedron implies that ℓ / 0R = 2 sin(54°) = φ, i.e., if ℓ = 1, then 0R = Φ. These equatorial polygons imply that their duals have equatorial rings of Rhombic faces, which is inevitable given the central symmetry of those faces.
+The equatorial Decagram of the Great icosidodecahedron implies that R0 = 1/ φ ℓ.
+These equatorial polygons imply that their duals have equatorial rings of Rhombic faces, which is inevitable given the central symmetry of those faces.

 Partially regular polyhedra:

 Apart from the regular polyhedra, there are only four uniform polyhedra that are stellations or facetings of the Platonic solids.
-One of them, the Tetrahemihexahedron, is a faceting of the Octahedron.
+One of the aforementioned hemipolyhedra, the Tetrahemihexahedron, is a faceting of the Octahedron.
 The other three are the ditrigonal polyhedra.
-Like the Great stellated dodecahedron, they are facetings of the Dodecahedron.
+Like the Great stellated dodecahedron, they are facetings of the Dodecahedron; they are characterised by the fact that their edges are the diagonals of the Pentagonal faces of the Dodecahedron, thus highlighting the latter's vertex polygons.
 This implies that their duals (which are isohedral) are stellations of the Icosahedron.
-In Fig. 7 we show models of the ditrigonal polyhedra and their duals:
+In Fig. 3.7 we show models of the ditrigonal polyhedra and their duals:

 Bottom left: The Small ditrigonal icosidodecahedron; on top left is its dual, the Small triambic icosahedron.